dxfrontier/cds-ts-repository/README.md

 `Parameters`

-- `entries (Array[Object])` - An object representing the keys to filter the entries.
+- `entries (Array<object>)` - An object representing the keys to filter the entries.
 Each key should correspond to a property in the `MyEntity`, and the values should match the filter criteria.

 `Return`